 "Benedict Arnold V was born the second of six children to Benedict Arnold III and Hannah Waterman King in Norwich, Connecticut.
 He was named after his great, great grandfather, an early colonial governor of Rhode Island.
 His parents had another son, Benedict Arnold IV, who died in infancy before Benedict Arnold V was born.
 Only Benedict and his sister Hannah survived to adulthood, the other three siblings succumbing to yellow fever while children.

 "The Arnold family was financially well-to-do until Arnold's father made several bad business deals that plunged the family into debt.
 When this happened, the father turned to alcohol for solace.
 At age 14, Benedict was forced to withdraw from school because the family no longer could afford the cost.

 "His father's alcohol abuse and ill health prevented him from training his son in the family mercantile business, but his mother's family connections secured an apprenticeship for him with two of her cousins, the brothers Daniel and Joshua Lathrop.
 The two ran a successful apothecary and general merchandise trade in Norwich.

 "At 15, Arnold ran away to enlist in the Connecticut militia, marching to Albany and Lake George to oppose the French invasion from Canada during the French and Indian War.
-(See the Battle of Fort William Henry).
-It is not clear whether Arnold actually fought in the battle.
-Some sources claim he deserted, and made his way home alone through the wilderness.
+(See Battle of Fort William Henry).
+It is not clear if Arnold fought in the battle.
+Some sources claim he deserted and made his way home alone through the wilderness.
 Another source states his mother used her influence to obtain his discharge because of his youth.